freshfriend/paymentplan/README.md

 Open browser; goto [localhost/phpmyadmin](http://localhost/phpmyadmin).

-Create a database with name "payment_plan" and import the file "payment_plan.sql" in that database.
+Create a database with name "paymentplan" and import the file "paymentplan.sql" in that database.

 The login screen will appear.